EWaterman/EWaterman.github.io/_posts/Ch9/0009-02-01-getting-print-ready-files.md

     - **Your comic’s bleed panels** (borderless panels) **should extend all the way to the edge of the bleed area.** Yes, most of it will get cut but like I said, the trim line shifts around a bit.
 Filling the page out completely ensures you don’t get a white ring around your page if it’s accidentally cut too wide.

-- **Know if your printer needs CMYK or RGB files.** All printers print in CMYK but some printers (KaBlam for example) do their file formatting in RGB and so need that format to print.
+- **Know if your printer accepts CMYK or RGB files.** All printers print in CMYK but some printers (KaBlam for example) prefer to do their file formatting in RGB.
+Make sure to talk with your printer about it if it's not posted clearly on their website.
+(As an aside, I've heard KaBlam actually DOES accept CMYK files and those files turned out more accurate when printing than the RGB ones.)

 - **Make sure to include all the required front matter!** The [front matter](http://www.printninja.com/printing-resource-center/file-setup/offset-printing-guidelines/country-of-origin) usually comes on it’s own page at the very start of a book (hence the name) and contains all the important information about your book like copyright details, credits, ISBN, printer details, publisher/distributor info, your contact info… all the fun stuff.
 You often have a legal obligation to include this stuff so don’t forget to allocate space for it!